ViciousSquid/Dosidicus/README.md

 * Choose decorations to be placed into the environment which the squid will interact with!

-### Debug Tools:

-* Directly View and edit the squid's internal states

   <a href="https://www.buymeacoffee.com/vicioussquid" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>